 How are cluster headaches treated?

 The second part of cluster headache treatment is to prevent recurrent attacks by using

 Verapamil.
-A medication that relaxes blood vessels.
+A medicine that relaxes blood vessels.

-What are the complications of cluster headaches?
+What are possible complications of cluster headaches?

-A true cluster headache is not life threatening and does not cause permanent brain
+A true cluster headache is not life-threatening.
+It does not cause permanent brain

 Can cluster headaches be prevented?

 To prevent a cluster headache, it’s important to find out what triggers your headaches.